litmuschaos/litmus-docs/website/docs/user-guides/setup-datasource.md

 ### Topologies

-Listed below are three among many topologies in which a data source can be setup for collecting agent cluster's metrics along with chaos metrics for chaos center.
+Listed below are three among many topologies in which a data source can be setup for collecting chaos delegate cluster's metrics along with chaos metrics for chaos center.

-#### For Control plane agent / Self agent with Prometheus - scraping chaos-exporter metrics and events along with other metrics
+#### For Control plane chaos delegate / Self chaos delegate with Prometheus - scraping chaos-exporter metrics and events along with other metrics

 <figure>
 <img src={require('../assets/user-guides/observability/data-source/self-agent-prometheus.png').default} />